The current anti-smoking campaign is

 so-called "safe sex," protect the abortionists right to kill millions of

-industry pushing their aspartame laden drinks to children and adults alike?
-In
+drink industry pushing their aspartame laden drinks to children and adults

 one study, rats on aspartame developed tumors the size of